Provenance-Emu/ep128emu-core/README.md

 ### Other features
 * Save/load state, rewind
+* Memory maps exposed for cheat support
 * Content autostart except for disk images
+* Disk change support for multi-disk (or multi-tape) games
 * Customizable configuration (per-content or system-wide)
   * See [sample.ep128cfg](core/sample.ep128cfg) for details
   * User 1 button map can be finetuned